 - Word of caution — Checking in with this guest on whether or not she had more time to discuss matters goes beyond basic politeness in its value.
 It is a core hospitality-delivery tool.
 If the guest did not have further time to invest in that moment, then that would have cued my friend to request permission to email her further information and questions.
 Therefore, no matter how the mom responds to the question of time – her schedule is honored, and the dynamic to effectively provide resourceful-rich hospitality is still forged.

 - The scene — My friend remembered that toward the end of their discussion, the parent asked a question about potential treatment.
 Sarah felt some compulsion to respond immediately in that moment.
 But she refrained.
 Why?
 Because she also saw sensitive options (that could help the mother’s child) that would do well with written, deeper context.

 - Word of caution — Delaying a reply in this way is not intended as procrastination, or as a means to avoid sensitive, difficult discussions.
-The core intent was to acknowledge that a compulsive albeit reasonably informative reply was likely going to come across as scattered and unclear.
-Sarah’s emotional discernment was to avoid that potential guest perception as much as able.
-So she instead, mindfully affirmed the mother’s question and ensured an emailed clarification would be forthcoming.
+The core intent was to acknowledge that a compulsive albeit reasonably informative reply was likely going to come across as scattered.
+Sarah’s emotional discernment was to avoid that potential guest perception.
+So she instead, mindfully affirmed the mother’s question and assured an emailed clarification would be forthcoming.